 The best dietary sources of vitamin A include liver and fish oil.
 Sufficient amounts can also be derived from provitamin A carotenoids, like beta-carotene, which are found in vegetables.

 The table below shows the recommended daily allowance (RDA) for vitamin A. The RDA is the estimated amount of vitamin A that the vast majority (about 97.5%) of people need to meet their daily requirements.

-This table also shows the tolerable upper intake limit (UL), which is the highest level of daily intake considered safe for 97.5% of healthy people (11).
+This table also shows the tolerable upper intake limit (UL), which is the maximum daily intake considered unlikely to cause adverse health effects (

 Vitamin A deficiency is rare in developed countries.

-Although provitamin A is abundant in many fruits and vegetables, it is not always efficiently converted into retinol, the active form of vitamin A. The efficiency of this conversion depends on people's genetics (12, 13).
+Although provitamin A is abundant in many fruits and vegetables, it is not always efficiently converted into retinol, the active form of vitamin A. The efficiency of this conversion depends on your genetics (

 A common symptom of early deficiency includes night blindness.
 As it progresses, it may lead to more serious conditions, such as: